 Your passport must be valid for six months beyond the date of arrival into India.
 Two blank pages are required for the entry stamp.

-A tourist visa is required for this trip (less than a 60 day-stay).
-Please visit the Indian government’s website for electronic travel authorization or Cox & Kings Global Services for additional information regarding the eligibilities and requirements for this type of visa.
+A tourist visa is required for this trip.
+Please visit the Indian government’s website for electronic travel authorization for additional information regarding the eligibilities and requirements for this type of visa.
 Visa requirements may change prior to trip time.
 Please visit the Embassy of India (Washington D.C.) for the most up-to-date entry requirements.
 Once you have received your visa, check it carefully to ensure that the type of visa and number of entries is appropriate for your travel plans.